pebble/community-resources/README.md

 ---
 ```

-Hopefully `name`, `creator` and `url` are self-explanatory.
+Hopefully `name`, `creator` and `link` are self-explanatory.
 The `appstore` entry is the Pebble appstore ID for your app.
 If your app isn't on the Pebble appstore, omit this line.
 The `tags`  list will be used on the site to let people browse by different tags.
 See below for the list of all of the possible tags.

 Below this metadata block you should write a description of your app.
 Include details of the key features it has.